 ** Articles used to compile this list came from numerous sources including Industry Week, ThomasNet, NAIOP, Plant Engineering, Plant Services, dbusiness.com, Manufacturers Alliance for Productivity and Innovation, Wall Street Journal, our staff, and other sources.

-About the Author: ACS Industrial Services is an independent industrial electronic repair center providing repairs for all types of industrial electronic equipment and most all manufacturers including circuit board repairs, logic board repairs, repairs for industrial power supplies, drives, servo motors, CNC circuit board and equipment repairs, encoders, monitors and touchscreens, test equipment, light curtains, and much more.
+About the Author: ACS Industrial Services is an independent industrial electronic repair center providing repairs for all types of industrial electronic equipment and most all manufacturers including circuit board repairs, logic board repairs, repairs for industrial power supplies, drives, servo motors, CNC circuit board and equipment repairs, encoders, monitors and touchscreens, test equipment, and much more.
 Rush Service is available and a comprehensive 2-Year Warranty covers most repairs.
 The customer service team is available to answer your questions and help solve your industrial electronic repair problems.
 You can reach them by calling 800-605-6419 or going to www.acsindustrial.com.